Lexicon of Musical Invective: Moral and aesthetic condemnation

 Mussorgsky’s Night on Night on Bald Mountain is the most hideous thing ever heard, an orgy of ugliness and an abomination.
 May we never hear it again!

 — The Musical Times, London, March 1898.

 In this opera, nothing sings and nothing dances.
 Everything screams hysterically, sobs drunkenly, writhes, spasms, and convulses epileptically.
 The classical forms of the passacaglia, fugue, and sonata are employed as mockeries of savage modernity...

 — V. Gorodinsky, Music of Spiritual Poverty, Moscow, 1950, on Berg’s Wozzeck.

 An American in Paris is a sewer of repugnance, so dull, disjointed, thin, vulgar, and stale that even a movie theater audience would feel indisposed...
 This stupid two-bit piece seemed pitifully futile and inept.

 — Herbert F. Peyser, New York Telegram, December 14, 1928.

 There is no doubt that Shostakovich is at the forefront of pornographic music in the history of this art.
 This entire opera is hardly better than the crude scribbles of praise you might find scrawled on a men's restroom wall.

 — W. J. Henderson, The New York Sun, February 9, 1935, on the opera Lady Macbeth of the Mtsensk District.

 Against all odds

-Nicolas Slonimsky acknowledges the endeavors of critics who have composed articles in poetic form.
+Nicolas Slonimsky also draws attention to a less conventional form of criticism: the use of verse to express musical judgment.
+In several cases, critics composed reviews in poetic form, combining satire with aesthetic evaluation.
 For example, Louis Elson reviewed a performance of Mahler's Symphony No. 5 in Boston on February 28, 1914, with A Modern Symphony in five sextains: